Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M970.1 X1000.0 Y2000.0 Z1000.0 E1000.0:1000.0
 </pre>

+### Notes

+* The constant is applied to all drivers of that axis, local and CAN-connected alike.

 ## M970.2: Configure phase stepping acceleration constant

-*Support in RepRapFirmware 3.6 and later*
+*Support in RepRapFirmware 3.6 and later.
+Support for CAN-connected drivers after 3.7.0-beta.3*

 Configure the acceleration constant used to scale the motor current in phase stepping.